 - Three semester hours.
 Basic knowledge and theoretical underpinnings required to manage the fiscal and budgetary aspects of human service organizations.
 The course emphasis is the development and administration of fiscal resources to effectively meet the mission and goals of the organization.
 Along with the practical aspects of budget planning, development and implementation, the course will address major funding sources for human service organizations, and the strategies of influencing and accessing these sources.
 The role of politics and its impact on social services within our society will be explored, and students will be taught to manage with decreasing resources especially in rural areas.
 Required of all Policy, Planning and Administration concentration students.
-(Prerequisites: All foundation year courses or Consent of Instructor)
+(Prerequisites: All foundation year courses or implementation and evaluation.

-SWK 614 Principles of Planning and Program Implementation - Three semester hours.
-The focus of this course is on the concept of planning within social welfare agencies institutions for the purpose of program implementation.
-Students acquire knowledge and understanding of planning concepts, strategies, and objectives for program development, implementation and evaluation.
 An ecological system perspective is applied to promote understanding of the interrelationships among individuals (micro systems), families, groups (mezzo systems), organizations/institutions and communities (macro systems).
 Likewise, a problem solving approach is used to provide content for understanding the differential strategies for resolving needs of individuals, families, and small groups, and larger organizational or community systems.
 Theoretical, empirical, and experimental contents are utilized to provide the student with an awareness of both comparative and contrasting aspects of systemic planning with other activities required in program implementation and program evaluation.
 Required of all Policy, Planning and Administration concentration students.
-(Prerequisites: All foundation year courses or Consent of Instructor)
+(Prerequisites: All foundation year courses or

+Consent of Instructor)